Microsoft doubles down on sustainability efforts

 The Microsoft Sustainability Calculator uses AI and advanced analytics to provide insights into how organisations can reduce and forecast emissions, as well as simplified carbon reporting.

 Microsoft updates Supplier Code of Conduct

 The update includes new steps to reduce carbon emissions in Microsoft’s own supply chain.
 Microsoft’s suppliers will be required to report their scope 1, 2 and 3 greenhouse gas emissions data and reduce their emissions in alignment with Microsoft’s goals.

 “In the upcoming months, we’ll be working with our suppliers on a phased approach to develop a timeline, new ideas, tools and processes.
 This reporting is the first significant step toward helping our suppliers reduce their emissions in alignment with Microsoft’s goals of transparency in emissions reductions,” Microsoft states.

-Microsoft pledges to make data centres diesel-free
+Microsoft pledges to make data centers diesel-free

-Microsoft data centres will be diesel-free by 2030, reducing scope 1 emissions.
+Microsoft data centers will be diesel-free by 2030, reducing scope 1 emissions.
 Microsoft explains that cloud providers around the world rely on diesel-powered generators for backup power, which is essential to the reliability and security of cloud services.

 Microsoft’s Climate Innovation Fund

 Microsoft’s Climate Innovation Fund is making its first investment in Energy Impact Partners’ global platform.
 EIP is a venture capital firm that promotes decarbonised, decentralised energy industry transition that shares learnings among partners and facilitates collaboration.